autonity/autonity.py/README.md

 # Connect to the default RPC provider on the Autonity Piccadilly Testnet
 w3 = Web3(networks.piccadilly.http_provider)

-# Create the typed wrapper around the Autonity contract
+# Create the typed binding around the Autonity contract
 autonity = Autonity(w3)

 # Get the total supply of Newton